Islam Karimov: Funeral and tributes

 On 6 September, Russian President Vladimir Putin arrived in Samarkand to pay tribute to Karimov.
-Kneeling in front of the grave of the first President of Uzbekistan, the Russian leader laid a bouquet of red roses.
+Kneeling in front of Karimov's grave, he laid a bouquet of red roses.
 In addition, Putin met with the relatives of the deceased and expressed condolences to them.
 On 12 September, Kazakh President Nursultan Nazarbayev also visited Karimov's burial site.
 He laid a bouquet of red roses, prayed beside his grave, and met Karimov's wife.
 On 6 October, Belarusian President Alexander Lukashenko paid a working visit to Uzbekistan.
 He laid roses to Karimov's grave, met his wife, and held talks with Interim President Mirziyoyev.
 Turkish Foreign Minister Mevlüt Çavuşoğlu laid a wreath at Karimov's grave on 20 October.
 Other high-ranking officials of Azerbaijan, India, the United Arab Emirates, as well as Under Secretary for Political Affairs of the United States Thomas Shannon also paid tribute to Karimov.
 On 1 November, a square in the Yakimanka district in the center of Moscow was named after Islam Karimov.
 Chinese Foreign Minister Wang Yi paid tribute to Karimov in Samarkand on 12 November.
-President of Turkey Recep Tayyip Erdogan visited the grave of Islam Karimov on 18 November, as a part of his official visit to Uzbekistan.
+President of Turkey Recep Tayyip Erdoğan visited the grave of Islam Karimov on 18 November, as a part of his official visit to Uzbekistan.
 Kyrgyz President Almazbek Atambayev paid tribute to Karimov on 24 December, during his working visit to Uzbekistan.
 On 7 March 2017, Presidents of Uzbekistan and Turkmenistan Shavkat Mirziyoyev and Gurbanguly Berdimuhamedow opened the first monument of Islam Karimov in the Turkmen city of Türkmenabat.
 On 10 June, during his official visit to Uzbekistan, UN Secretary General António Guterres visited Karimov's grave.